dzhakparov/GeneSelectR/README.md

 ### Usage and Example

-A tutorial detailing how to use GeneSelectR can be seen in this [vignette](https://dzhakparov.github.io/GeneSelectR/vignettes/example.html).
+A tutorial detailing how to use GeneSelectR can be acessed in this [vignette](https://dzhakparov.github.io/GeneSelectR/vignettes/example.html).